Skip to content

 • certain IREGs in WA, NT and SA have been combined to avoid suppressing data.

-Data from 2011–2020 combined show that the rate of suicide among Indigenous populations varied greatly between IREGs.
-Kununurra in Western Australia had the highest rate of suicide, with 71.3 per 100,000 persons.
-The lowest suicide rate was recorded in Torres Strait, with 6.8 per 100,000.
+Data from 2013–2022 combined show that the rate of suicide among First Nations people varied greatly between IREGs.
+Kununurra in Western Australia had the highest rate of suicide, with 64.3 per 100,000 persons.
+The lowest suicide rate was recorded in Torres Strait, with 6.7 per 100,000 (Figure 5; Table SP.5).

 age-standardised rates remove the influence of age differences when comparing data from different groups.
 Populations often do not have the same age structure; for example, the Indigenous Australian population has a younger age profile and the non-Indigenous population has an older age profile.
 To remove the influence of population age differences from the data, the age distribution of these populations has to be standardised before rates can be compared (Earyes 2008).
 This method is called age-standardisation.